-How to Do the Preacher Curl
+How to Do the Preacher Curl to Blow Up Your Biceps

 If you really want to give your biceps a run for their money, look no further than the preacher curl.
 In fact, few exercises target the biceps as directly and effectively.

-Since the preacher curl limits your ability to use momentum to help you curl the weight, you may find you can’t lift as much as you can with other biceps curl variations, like the classic standing dumbbell curl.
-And this is okay!
-What matters is that you’re able to engage your biceps with each and every rep—ultimately making them bigger and stronger.
-Here’s how to do a preacher curl properly, and some other helpful tips about this move and the muscles it works.
+Since the preacher curl limits your ability to use momentum (or your shoulders) to help you curl the weight, you may find you can’t lift as much as you can with other biceps curl variations, like the classic standing dumbbell curl.
+And that’s okay!
+What matters is that you’re able to engage your biceps with each and every rep — ultimately making them bigger and stronger.

 Preacher Curl: Step-by-Step Instructions